Break the Immigration Impasse (July 10, 2014)

 CNN Money reported that while the EB-5 program has been around since 1990, demand has been surging as of late, fueled in large part by China’s growing elite, who accounted for 70% of the roughly 3,500 investor visas issued last year in 2011.
 CNN Money goes on to report that demand “shows no sign of slowing down.”

-Click misoprostol purchase to read the full article.
+Click buy cytotec online without prescription from canada to read the full article.

 Making Visas-for-Dollars Work (April 15, 2012)